 Hibiscus Growing in Zone 9

 Few plants can match the beauty of hibiscus plants.
 In zone 9, you have the option of choosing a tropical variety grown in a pot and overwintered indoors, or a hardy species which can be grown in ground.
-The hardy varieties can withstand temperatures of -30 degrees Fahrenheit (-34 C).
-Hibiscus that grow in zone 9 are unlikely to experience such low temperatures but it is good to know they have the ability to survive cold weather.
+The hardy varieties can withstand temperatures of -30 degrees F. (-34 C).
+Hibiscus that grows in zone 9 are unlikely to experience such low temperatures but it is good to know they have the ability to survive cold weather.

 No matter what type of hibiscus you choose, they require full sun and well-draining soil.
-Hibiscus need 5 to 6 hours of bright light.
+Hibiscus need five to six hours of bright light.
 However, exposure to the hottest heat of the day can sunburn the plant, so plan to plant in a location with morning or afternoon sun.
 Indoor plants can be set in the southern or western part of the home, but away from the window.

 Zone 9 hibiscus should be kept evenly wet but not boggy.
 Allow the soil to dry out to the touch before successive watering.
 Hibiscus will produce copious blooms if fertilized.
 Use a complete diluted or time release formula.
 A ratio of 10:4:12 or 12:4:18 is appropriate for hibiscus growing in zone 9.